 I am a Board Certified Licensed Clinical Professional Counselor and Licensed Certified Alcohol and Drug Counselor, trained in a variety of therapeutic approaches, techniques and assessments.
 I am also a current member of the AMCHA, NBCC and NAADAC which are professional associations dedicated to promoting ethical standards in mental healthcare.

 For over 25 years I have been helping others overcome struggles with addiction.
 During this time I often wished I had more to offer the people I was helping.
 Eventually, I decided become a therapist and pursue my passion of helping people as a career.
 I graduated from the University of Southern Maine with a Master of Science in Clinical Counseling and a concentration in Alcohol and Drug Counseling.

 Since graduating, I have since gained experience working with clients of varying age, gender, sexual orientation, education, ethnicity, and cultural background.
 I have provided counseling within a variety of settings, including a community behavioral healthcare center, an alcohol/drug treatment facility and currently in private practice.
-Additionally, I have experience working with several specific populations and groups, including adults, young adults, couples, college students, athletes, multicultural groups, those in recovery from alcohol & drug dependence, and LGBTQ individuals.
+Additionally, I have experience working with several specific populations and groups, including adults, young adults, couples, college students, athletes, multicultural groups and those in recovery from alcohol & drug dependence.